ATAIX Blog, Jan, 2019

-Solutions like this one that allow anyone with a basic smartphone without an internet connection to send cryptocurrencies with a simple SMS message can provide an alternative to those that might need it (in situations without WiFi or data or otherwise).
+Solutions like this one that allows anyone with a basic smartphone without an internet connection to send cryptocurrencies with a simple SMS message can provide an alternative to those that might need it (in situations without WiFi or data or otherwise).

-A very simple but ultimately effective use of this could be philanthropists or charitable organizations helping people by easily sending them aid without worrying about corruption or middlemen.
+Very simple but ultimately effective use of this could be philanthropists or charitable organizations helping people by easily sending them aid without worrying about corruption or middlemen.

-By combining new emerging technologies with old existing technologies, we are seeing a potential to do some incredible things.
+By combining new emerging technologies with old existing technologies, we are seeing the potential to do some incredible things.
 Borders that were previously untouched will now be broken and new technological precedents can be set.